mhibbins/mhibbins.github.io/docs/_pages/publications.md

 ---

-See my [Google Scholar page](https://scholar.google.com/citations?user=ntv9ciwAAAAJ&hl=en) for the most up-to-date list of my publications.
+See my [Google Scholar page](https://scholar.google.com/citations?user=ntv9ciwAAAAJ&hl=en) for the most up-to-date list of our publications.

 ### Preprints